MCP server

 What happens if ~/.extentos/auth.json is corrupted?

-The MCP server treats it as not-linked and returns to the anonymous tier (with the existing installId's remaining meter).
-Run extentos-mcp login to re-link.
+The MCP server treats it as not-linked.
+The next createSimulatorSession call returns auth_required and the device-code flow re-links the install.
+Or run extentos-mcp login proactively to re-link.